Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 20:49 I'm also working with Django a lot lately.

-20:51 So having, trying to follow some of the Django people on Mastodon is good.
+20:51 So trying to follow some of the Django people on Mastodon is good.

-20:59 and you wanna get started on Mastodon, there's some good people to follow,
+20:58 If you're a Django person, you want to get started on Mastodon, there's some good people to follow.

 21:14 So sorry, people out there that don't know who I am.